phpearth/stats/README.md

 ## About

-This is generator for creating stats for our Facebook group.
+This is a generator for creating stats for our Facebook group.

 ## Installation